michelangelorossi/michelangelorossi.github.io/_pages/publications.md

 Work in Progress
 -----

 * "When Wages Rise, Do Algorithms React?
-Uber’s Response to Minimum Earnings Rules", with Jack Welcome Fisher and Louis-Daniel Pape
+Uber’s Response to Minimum Earnings Rules", with Louis-Daniel Pape
 * "Online Reviews: Information Content, Biases, and Platform Design", with Tommaso Bondi